C-is-for-Cicero/learning-Python-for-the-memez/README.md

 ### Section 11 - The Basics: File Processing
 ### Section 12 - The Basics: Imported Modules

-Section 13 and onwards are filled with some interesting bits of code, which you can peruse at your leisure.
+The other folders are filled with some interesting bits of code, which you can peruse at your leisure.

+### Sales Analysis: Some sales analysis of data using pandas and matlibplot
+### Pokemon Jupyter: Playing around with pokemon datasets using pandas

 Plz no flame